-Fill cocktail shaker with ice, add ingredients, shake hard for 20 to 30 seconds, strain.
-Garnish the glass with lime slice.
+Fill a cocktail shaker with ice, add ingredients, shake hard for 20 to 30 seconds, strain.
+Garnish the glass with a lime slice.

-The next cocktail that was recommended was the Cuba Libre or, minus the lime, the classic Rum and Coke.
-Created in the late 1890’s during the Spanish-American War, this cocktail became a favorite of United States soldiers stationed in Cuba.
-It did not take long for the drink to make its way to the States and it was not long before this highball cocktail became a staple in many a Rum enthusiast’s repertoire.
+The next cocktail that was recommended was the Cuba Libre or, minus the lime, the classic Rum, and Coke.
+Created in the late 1890s during the Spanish-American War, this cocktail became a favorite of United States soldiers stationed in Cuba.
+It did not take long for the drink to make its way to the States and it was not long before this highball cocktail became a staple in many a Rum enthusiast’s repertoires.

 Rum Old Fashioned

 The Old Fashioned cocktail is normally made with Bourbon but substituting Rum in the recipe creates just as flavorful a drink.
 I have heard and read recommendations using immature Spirits for this cocktail, but personally enjoy older Rums for the added flavor complexity they give the drink.

 • 2 oz Rum (recommend Appleton 12, Bacardi 8, or Doorly’s XO)

 • One fresh strip of orange peel and cherry for garnish

 Combine all ingredients in mixing glass with large chunks of ice.
 Stir ingredients until the cube is dissolved then strain into a rocks glass.
 Add one large cube of ice and stir.
 Add orange peel and cherry to the glass.